FullFact/yahoo-syndication/README.md

+# Yahoo syndication

-# Send syndicated Yahoo content to slack and email
+Sends syndicated Yahoo content to slack and email.